The university of tulsa Online Blog

 Communication

-By cultivating key communication and interpersonal skills such as active listening and empathy, nurse leaders can establish meaningful and productive relationships with their staff as well as their patients.
-Taking the time to listen, understand, and respond thoughtfully when interacting with their team members enables nurse leaders to foster a more inclusive and collaborative workplace.
+By cultivating key communication and interpersonal skills such as active listening and empathy, nurse leaders can establish meaningful and productive relationships with both their staff and their patients.
+Taking the time to listen, understand, and respond thoughtfully helps nurse leaders create a more inclusive and collaborative workplace.

 Collaboration and Teamwork

-To function effectively, hospitals and other health care facilities require a multitude of skilled professionals to work together.
-By fostering a workplace that encourages collaboration and teamwork, nurse leaders can capitalize on the individual strengths of each team member to provide the most efficient and highest quality care for their patients.
+To function effectively, hospitals and other health care facilities require many skilled professionals to work together.
+By fostering a workplace that encourages collaboration and teamwork, nurse leaders can capitalize on the individual strengths of each team member to provide the most efficient and highest-quality care for their patients.

 Critical Thinking and Ethical Decision-Making

 Health care decisions are often complicated, multifaceted, and time sensitive.
-Nurse leaders apply critical thinking and ethical decision-making to weigh options and consider a variety of contributing factors when making decisions, whether related to staffing or the next steps in a patient’s care.
+Nurse leaders apply critical thinking and ethical decision-making to weigh options and consider various contributing factors when making decisions, whether related to staffing or the next steps in a patient’s care.

 By taking the time to contemplate their options objectively, nurse leaders have a better chance of making decisions that lead to positive outcomes.
-When it comes to patient care, these skills enable nurse leaders to thoroughly review the facts of a case, consider the patient’s wishes, and recommend care strategies that respect all parties.
+Regarding patient care, these skills allow nurse leaders to thoroughly review the facts of a case, consider the patient’s wishes, and recommend care strategies that respect all parties.

 Emotional Intelligence

-While emotional intelligence may not be the most obvious leadership skill for nurses, it can be instrumental in helping nurses make objective decisions in challenging situations.
+Emotional intelligence is a widely recognized and essential leadership skill in nursing, and it can be instrumental in helping nurses make objective decisions in challenging situations.

-Emotional intelligence — the ability to understand and manage one’s emotions and reactions as well as the emotions of others — enables nurse leaders to empathize with their patients and staff while also allowing them to separate themselves emotionally so they can make ethical decisions based on the facts of the case.
+Emotional intelligence — the ability to understand and manage one’s emotions and reactions as well as the emotions of others — allows nurse leaders to empathize with their patients and staff and separate themselves emotionally, so they can make ethical decisions based on the facts of the case.

 Advocacy

-For some nurse leaders, this may require them to act as representatives for their nursing staff and lobby for improvements in certain workplace conditions or the addition/allocation of resources.
+Some nurse leaders act as representatives for their nursing staff and lobby for improvements in workplace conditions or the allocation of resources.
 When caring for patients, advocacy can take the form of acting as a representative for their patients and communicating patients’ wishes to family members or other medical professionals.

 Accountability